-This first project update provides an overview of the project, including objectives, principles, and emerging knowledge and insights from our initial engagement with the literature.
+This first project update provides an overview of the project, including objectives, principles and emerging knowledge and insights from our initial engagement with the literature.

-This provides important grounding for the work we are doing in our next phase, which involves a series of conversations with a range of leaders across Australia who are working to challenge and change systems that harm and hold inequalities in place.
+This provides important grounding for the work we are doing in our next phase, which involves deep conversation with a range of leaders across Australia who work to challenge and change systems that harm and hold inequalities in place.